Wall Street Journal: Wagner boss planned to capture top Russian defense chiefs - KESQ

 Asked about the New York Times story, Kremlin spokesman Dmitry Peskov said: “There will be now a lot of speculation and rumors surrounding these events.
 I believe this is just another example of it.”

-Western officials told CNN that it was not clear how much the top Russian security officials knew of Prigozhin’s plans, nor the extend to which they supported them – tacitly or otherwise.
-“There is a lot of fog still… Time will tell what exactly [Prigozhin’s] reasons were,” one source said.
+One European intelligence official told CNN that there were indications that top Russian security officials had some knowledge of Prigozhin’s plans, and may not have passed on information about them, preferring instead to see how they played out.
+“They might have known, and might have not told about it, [or] known about it and decided to help it succeed.
+There are some hints.
+There might have been prior knowledge,” the official said.

+Even though the mutiny failed, Putin prestige has been dented, the official said.
+“If that is what factions wanted, then that is what they got.”

-Viktor Zolotov, the director of Russia’s National Guard, claimed Monday that Prigozhin’s mutinous intepeople close to the Wagner boss , Russian state media agency TASS reported.
+Viktor Zolotov, the director of Russia’s National Guard, claimed Monday that senior Russian officials knew of Prigozhin’s plans for a rebellion because people close to the Wagner boss had leaked them, Russian state media agency TASS reported.

 Zolotov also claimed the mutiny was “inspired by Western intelligence services” because “they knew weeks in advance.”